hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 there's a `-e` option in compiler

-[12:10:04](#1675858204584RUbtT:gitter.im) <hiiamboris (NOT THIS ONE)>: also you might wanna look around https://gitlab.com/hiiamboris/red-cli to see how Red CLI apps compare to Rust í ½í¸‰
+[12:10:04](#1675858204584RUbtT:gitter.im) <hiiamboris (NOT THIS ONE)>: also you might wanna look around https://gitlab.com/hiiamboris/red-cli to see how Red CLI apps compare to Rust ğŸ˜‰

 [12:12:36](#1675858356585APBZv:gitter.im) <piotrbajdek (Piotr Bajdek)>:
 It compiled with -e but there's an execution error of the compiled program: